 The Proposed Electric and Natural Gas Budgets and the Associated Energy Savings Targets

+The Settling Parties agree that the Commission should approve the Company's 2023 DSM & BE Plan as filed, subject to the modifications contained in this Settlement Term Sheet.

 The Settling Parties agree that the Commission should approve the Company’s proposed electric and gas energy efficiency budgets of $92.3 million and $[23.5] million, respectively.

 The Settling Parties agree that the Commission should approve the Company’s proposed Demand Response (“DR”) budget of $24.6 million.